 Before we get into the nitty-gritty details, let’s discuss the big picture.
 Facebook’s News Feed changes should signal to your nonprofit that it’s time to start using your Facebook page less as just a way to promote your brand (“we”) and more as a way to transmit content to your audience (“you”).

 John Haydon, a digital marketing expert recently featured on a Rally & Engage podcast, states “Taking full advantage of a Facebook page is really about viewing it as a tool, like a stethoscope.
 We’re publishing stories, conversation starters, news…” Using Facebook as a tool will keep your nonprofit relevant and help you avoid any decrease in visibility due to the algorithm change.

 What can you do to adapt to Facebook’s News Feed changes?
 Start by learning about the News Feed changes and then adapt your social media strategy accordingly.

 The most substantial change to the Facebook News Feed is that posts by friends and family are now prioritized over brands.

 This means that your nonprofit’s content may not show up on every one of your follower’s feeds.
 However, if your audience engages with your posts by sharing, liking, or commenting, then there’s a higher chance that your content will appear on the feed.

 An Emphasis on Video

-As part of the Facebook’s new video strategy, users will notice an a new tab for video on the Facebook mobile app.
+As part of Facebook’s new video strategy, users will notice a new tab for video on the Facebook mobile app.
 They’ll also still be able to see the number of views of each video posted and experience video auto-play.

-Another component to the new video strategy involves Facebook Live.
+Another component of the new video strategy involves Facebook Live.
 According to Facebook, people spend more than 3x more time watching a Facebook Live video compared to a video that’s no longer live.
 Because of this, Facebook now prioritizes Facebook Live videos on News Feeds.

 6 Facebook Strategies Nonprofits Must Use To Stand Out Amidst News Feed Changes